jonlawley/VlcDriver/README.md

 ## Installation

-Solution was written in and compiles and build in Visual Studio 2013
+Solution was written in and compiles and builds in Visual Studio 2013 and has been tested in Visual Studio 2015 RC

 ## Tests

-The VLC driver has a full set of unit tests.
-Tests run in Visual Studio Test Runner.
+The VLC driver has a comprehensive set of unit tests.
+Tests have been written using NUnit.
+To run them, install the "NUnit Test Adapter" extension in Visual Studio.

 ## Contributors